 “Electricity generating unit” or “EGU” means any combination of physically connected generator(s), reactor(s), boiler(s), combustion turbine(s), or other prime mover(s) operated together to produce electric power.
 An EGU may include a unit that generate electricity from fuel combustion or from other renewable energy sources, such as solar and wind.

 “Electricity importers” deliver imported electricity.
 For electricity that is scheduled with a NERC e-Tag to a final point of delivery inside the State of California, the electricity importer is identified on the NERC e-Tag as the purchasing-selling entity (PSE) on the last segment of the tag’s physical path with the point of receipt located outside the State of California and the point of delivery located inside the State of California.
 For facilities physically located outside the State of California with the first point of interconnection to a California balancing authority’s transmission and distribution system when the electricity is not scheduled on a NERC e-Tag, the importer is the facility operator or scheduling coordinator.
-Federal and state agencies are subject to the regulatory authority of ARB under this article and include Western Area Power Administration (WAPA), Bonneville Power Administration (BPA), and California Department of Water Resources (DWR).
-For electricity that is imported into California through the CAISO Energy Imbalance Market, the electricity importer is identified as the EIM Participating Resource Scheduling Coordinators and EIM Purchasers serving the EIM market whose transactions result in electricity imports into California.
+Federal and state agencies are subject to the regulatory authority of CARB under this article and include Western Area Power Administration (WAPA), Bonneville Power Administration (BPA), and California Department of Water Resources (DWR).
+For electricity that is imported into California through the CAISO markets, the electricity importer is identified as the CAISO Scheduling Coordinators whose transactions result in electricity imports into California.

-“Energy Imbalance Market Purchaser” or “EIM Purchaser” means, for a given data year an electrical distribution utility that directly or indirectly purchases any electricity through the EIM to serve California load in the data year, and receives allowance allocation in the subsequent year pursuant to section 95892 of the Cap-and-Trade Regulation.
-An electrical distribution utility is considered to have purchased electricity through the EIM in a given data year if, during any 5-minute interval in the data year, the electrical distribution utility serves California load through imbalance energy purchased directly from the CAISO market.
-An electrical distribution utility is considered to have purchased electricity through the EIM in a given data year if, during any 5-minute interval in the data year, the electrical distribution utility participates in CAISO markets indirectly through a CAISO scheduling coordinator that meets any part of the electrical distribution utility’s California load with imbalance energy.

-“Electricity sold into the CAISO markets” means electricity sold into California Independent System Operator (CAISO) markets, including but not limited to the day-ahead market, real time market, integrated forward market, and energy imbalance market.
+“Electricity sold into the CAISO markets” means electricity sold into California Independent System Operator (CAISO) markets.
 Transactions excluded as CAISO sales pursuant to section 11.29(a)(iii) of the CAISO Fifth Replacement Tariff dated May 1, 2014 do not fall under this definition.

 “Electricity transaction” means the purchase, sale, import, export or exchange of electric power.